MuizMahdi/NetestJs/README.md

 ```

-You can also use it to run regular speed checks
+### You can also use it to run regular speed checks on the background

 ```javascript